-A diagnosis of cancer and ensuing treatment may mean long absences from school - weeks, maybe months - and this can make it difficult for children to keep up with their work and maintain contact with friends.
+A diagnosis of mate pukupuku / cancer or other serious illness, plus treatment, probably means long absences from kura / school - weeks, maybe months - and this can make it difficult for tamariki / children to keep up with their work and friendships.

-At times during treatment your child may be too unwell to do schoolwork and will probably miss the camaraderie of friends and the school environment.
+At times during treatment your taitamaiti / child may be too unwell to do schoolwork and will probably miss their friends and kura / school.
 Here are some tips that may help during this time.
-The hospital has a teacher on staff who can arrange for schoolwork to be sent to the hospital and will help your child work on lessons.
+The hōhipere / hospital should have a teacher on staff who can arrange for schoolwork to be sent to the hōhipere / hospital and will help your taitamaiti / child work on their lessons.

-When treatment is finished (and perhaps during treatment too), your child will be able to attend school.
-The prospect of returning to school can be exciting (seeing friends again) but also daunting for your child.
-They may have concerns about the way they look (while hair grows back), whether friends have forgotten them or if they can catch up with schoolwork and fit in again.
+When treatment is finished (and perhaps during treatment too), your taitamaiti / child will be able to go back to kura / school.
+The prospect of returning to kura / school can be exciting (seeing friends again!) but also daunting.
+Your taitamaiti / child may be worried about the way they look (like if their hair is still growing back), whether friends have forgotten them or if they can catch up with schoolwork and fit in again.

-Most parents will have real concerns about the return to school because it is natural to want to protect our children from harm or hurt.
-Will my child be up to it physically?
-What about the risk of infection when my child's immune system is still recovering?
-Will my child be teased because of the way they look?
+It's normal to have real concerns about the return to kura / school because it's natural to want to protect your taitamaiti / child from harm or hurt.
+You might wonder if your taitamaiti / child will be up to it physically.
+Or you might worry about the risk of infection when their immune system is still recovering. or maybe you're concerned about whether your taitamaiti / child will be teased because of the way they look.